DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/fundamentals.md

 # React Chart - Fundamentals

-The Chart component visualizes data from the 'data' property.
-For basic visualization in the Chart must be at least one of the following plugins, that each renders its type of series using data (line, spline, bar and etc):
+The Chart component visualizes data specified via the `data` property.

+At least one of the following plugins that render series of the specified type (line, area, bar, etc.) is also required:

-- LineSeries
+- `LineSeries`
-- ScatterSeries
+- `ScatterSeries`
-- AreaSeries
+- `AreaSeries`
-- SplineSeries
+- `SplineSeries`
-- BarSeries
+- `BarSeries`
-- PieSeries
+- `PieSeries`

-To visualize extra elements such as axes, grids and legend use following plugins:
+To visualize extra elements such as the axes, grid and legend, use the following plugins:

-- ArgumentAxis - renders argumment axis
+- `ArgumentAxis` - renders an argumment axis
-- ValueAxis - renders value axis
+- `ValueAxis` - renders a value axis
-- Grid - renders grids for axis
+- `Grid` - renders a grid
-- Legend - renders legend
+- `Legend` - renders a legend

 .embedded-demo({ "path": "chart-basic/combination-series.skip", "showThemeSelector": true })